gkoorsen/ChatSynth/README.md

 # ChatSynth

-An AI-powered educational conversation generator that creates realistic tutoring dialogues for educational research, training, and curriculum development.
+An AI-powered educational conversation generator with enhanced dual AI capabilities that creates realistic tutoring dialogues for educational research, training, and curriculum development.

 ## Overview